 It’s a bold statement, but it’s true.

-For some of you who are reading along right now, 2020 is absolutely the worst possible time you could consider buying a property.
+For some of you who are reading this right now, 2021 is absolutely the worst possible time you could consider buying a property.

 Sounds dramatic, right?

 And I’ll give you 9 reasons why this could be the worst time to buy property in a moment… but here’s the truth.

 This statement rings true in 2021.

 And the year before that.

 There is no “best” time or “worst” time to buy property

 Property investment is a process, not just event.

 So rather than just talking about going out and buying a property in 2021, the right time for you to consider investing is when you have all your ducks in a row.